Saturday: Saturn's day

-Saturday is the day of the week that is between Friday and Sunday.
-It is the sixth day of the week according to the international standard ISO 8601 and is considered the last or seventh day of the week in calendars that begin the week on Sunday.
+Saturday is the sixth day of the week according to the international standard ISO 8601 and is considered the first day of the weekend in most western countries.

-Saturday is named after the Roman god and planet Saturn and is the only day of the week that retained its Roman origin in English.
+Named after the Roman god and planet Saturn, Saturday is the only day of the week that retained its Roman origin in English.
 Saturn is the Roman and Italic god of agriculture and the consort of Ops.
-He is believed to have ruled the earth during an age of happiness and virtue.
+He is believed to have ruled Earth during an age of happiness and virtue.
 Cronus (Kronos, Cronos) is the Greek god (Titan) who ruled the universe until dethroned by his son Zeus.

 - Middle English – Saterday